 Artistic engagements include collaborations with, and commissions from ensembles such as the McGill Symphony Orchestra and the McGill Contemporary Music Ensemble, Paramirabo (Canada), Meitar (Israel), Reconsil (Austria) and Trio Arbós (Spain), among others.

-Before coming to McGill, Omer attended the Jerusalem Academy of Music and Dance, where he was composer in residence of the Tedarim programme of new music.
+Before settling in Vienna, Omer attended the Jerusalem Academy of Music and Dance, where he was composer in residence of the Tedarim programme of new music, and McGill University.

 Selected Past Performances